Mother's Day: Calexico Woman Finds Joy in Tough Year

-CALEXICO — There’s not a lot funny about the challenges the last year — or the last 32, for that matter — have brought Ester Savellano.
+CALEXICO — There’s not a lot funny about the challenges the last year — or the last 32 — have brought Ester Savellano.

 Yet this quirky, tattooed cut-up with a penchant for hilarious Spanish-language lip-synced TikTok videos (she uses the hashtag “comedy”/“comedia”) wouldn’t have it any other way.